Integrative health is a holistic approach to healthcare that:

 Integrative therapies, such as massage therapy, acupuncture, guided imagery and aroma therapy with essential oils, fall under the broader category of integrative health.

 St. Francis has partnered with the Penny George Institute for Health and Healing to provide integrative therapies for you.
-Founded in 2003 at Abbott Northwestern Hospital, the Penny George Institute is the largest integrative health center embedded in a health system in the country.
-The institute is a national leader in holistic care and has helped tens of thousands of individuals on their path to health or healing.
 St. Francis was the first Allina-managed hospital outside of Abbott Northwestern to establish an inpatient integrative medicine services program in partnership with the institute.

 Leaders of the Penny George™ Institute for Health and Healing describe what guides their work as they use a holistic approach to health focused on the mind, body and spirit.Back to top

-If you are interested in getting integrative therapies while you are in the hospital, ask your nurse about an integrative therapy consultation.
+If you are interested in getting integrative therapies while you are in the hospital, Cancer Center, Emergency Department or Outpatient Surgery area, ask your nurse about an integrative therapy consultation.
 The integrative health practitioners will assess you to determine what therapy will best meet your needs.
 They may use one or more of these methods:

 Services are provided based on clinical needs at no cost to the patient.